uhop/dotfiles/README.md

   * `code` &mdash; Visual Studio Code.
   * `firefox` &mdash; a web browser (it comes preinstalled).
   * `postman` &mdash; a tool for debugging network services.
+    * It is available as a flatpak, but apparently it is completely unusable.